 A continuation of the study of the requirements for the Child Development Associate National Credential (CDA).
 The six functional areas of study include safe, healthy, learning environment, self, social, and guidance.
 The student will explain methods to establish and maintain a safe, healthy learning environment, describe ways to support social and emotional development, and describe techniques used to provide positive guidance.
 The student will utilize skills in writing, speaking, problem solving, time management, and record keeping.
 (1 lecture and 5 laboratory hours per week).
-Prerequisite: READ 0309.
+Prerequisite: DIRW/DIRR 0310 or ENGL 0310 & READ 0310.
 [CIP19.0709]

-CDEC 2324 Child Development Associate Training III (3 credits)
+Child Development Associate Training III (3 credits)

 A continuation of the study of the requirements for the Child Development Associate National Credential (CDA).
 Three of the 13 functional areas of study include family, program management, and professionalism.
-The student will describe methods to establish positive and productive relationships with families; explain methods to ensure a wellrun, purposeful program responsive to participant needs; and identify how to maintain a commitment to professionalism; utilize skills in writing, speaking, problem-solving, time management, and record keeping.
+The student will describe methods to establish positive and productive relationships with families; explain methods to ensure a well-run, purposeful program responsive to participant needs; and identify how to maintain a commitment to professionalism; utilize skills in writing, speaking, problem-solving, time management, and record keeping.
 (1 lecture and 5 laboratory hours per week).
-Prerequisite: READ 0309.
+Prerequisite: DIRW/DIRR 0310 or ENGL 0310 & READ 0310.
 [CIP19.0709]